galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 # Introduction

 **Give a short introduction to small RNAs and why we care about them.** The data used in this Galaxy tutorial are from polyphosphatase-treated small RNA sequencing experiments in *Drosophila*.
-The goal of this study was to determine how piRNA and piRNA target expression changes in flies mutant for Kinesin-like protein at 10A (*Klp10A*).
+The goal of this study was to determine how piRNA and piRNA target expression changes in flies mutant for Kinesin-like protein at 10A (*klp10A*).
 To that end, mRNA-seq experiments were performed in parallel to determine whether targets of differentially expressed piRNAs were also differentially expressed and can be analyzed by following the *de novo* transcriptome reconstruction tutorial **(add link)**.
 Because of the long processing time for the large original files - which contained 7-22 million reads - we have downsampled the fastq reads to include only those that align to **something interesting (flamenco, gypsy (retro-elements), diminutive (*dm/Myc*), ZAM element (LTR-retrotransposon), cluster 20A, maybe just all of the X-chromosome)**.

 # Analysis strategy

 The goal of this exercise is to identify what small RNAs, specifically piRNAs, are present in wild-type (WT) flies and flies treated with *klp10A* RNAi (*klp10A* KD).
 In this study, biological triplicate small RNA- and mRNA-seq samples for both WT and *klp10A* KD flies.
 We will quantify piRNA expressed from aligned reads as well as identify differentially expressed piRNAs.
 We will generally follow a popular piRNA analysis pipeline developed by the Zamore Lab and ZLab at UMass Med School called [PiPipes](https://github.com/bowhan/piPipes).
 Although PiPipes was developed for analysis of piRNAs, many of the basical principles can be applied to other classes of small RNAs.
-It is of note that this tutorial assumes libraries have been de-multiplexed, if necessary, so that the input data files are a single FASTQ formatted file for each sample.
-This tutorial also assumes that the quality scores are encoded using the Sanger/Illumina 1.9 encoding scheme (**Check with FASTQC tool, and if not, use the FASTQ Groomer tool to convert FASTQ files to Sanger/Illumina 1.9+ encoding)**.
+It is of note that this tutorial uses datasets that have been de-multiplexed so that the input data files are a single FASTQ formatted file for each sample.
+This tutorial also uses datasets for which the quality scores are encoded using the Sanger/Illumina 1.9 encoding scheme (**Check with FASTQC tool, and if not, use the FASTQ Groomer tool to convert FASTQ files to Sanger/Illumina 1.9+ encoding)**.
 Because small RNAs are, well, small, single-end sequencing is almost always used for sRNA-seq libraries.
 This tutorial uses the *Collections* feature of Galaxy to orgainze each set of replicates into a single group, making tool form submission easier.

 > ### Agenda
 >
 > In this tutorial, we will address:
 >
-> 1. Data upload
+> 1. Data upload and organization
 > 1. Read quality checking and trimming
 > 1. Read alignment
 > 1. Small RNA annotation